10 Westchester County Restaurants Hiding in Strip Malls

 Scarsdale; kumoscarsdale.com

-A busy, double-height hub on a hill, which includes a popular family-run supermarket and a pediatric dentist, stands in sharp contrast to this chill, dimly lit den of blossoming sushi and elevated Japanese cuisine.
-Yet the setting was just right for K Dong and his co-owners, who viewed its “accessibility and convenience” as selling points.
-“Although we were limited on the exterior of the restaurant, our team had the ability to invest in the interiors,” which includes a traditional sushi bar (order the geisha roll), a sleek cocktail bar (for sweet sakitini sipping), and a sophisticated dining area.
+Sandwiched between a tanning and nail salon stands a dimly lit den of blossoming sushi and elevated Japanese cuisine in a Scarsdale strip mall.
+The setting was just right for K Dong and his co-owners, who viewed its “accessibility and convenience” as selling points.
+“Although we were limited on the exterior of the restaurant, our team had the ability to invest in the interiors,” which includes a traditional sushi bar (order the geisha roll), sleek cocktail bar (for sweet sakitini sipping), and sophisticated dining area.

 O Mandarin